 Our problem in South Africa is not so acute, but long-term planning is necessary if we wish to avoid the errors of others.
-As Dean Hudnut, Head of the Harvard Architectural School

-As Dean Fludaut, Flead of the Flarvard Architectural School stated: "Whatever beauty he, the architect may achieve, will be beauty wholly in agreement with those intellectual satisfactions which derive from the command of technique and from consciousness of social usefulness."
+As Dean Hudnut, Head of the Harvard Architectural School stated: "Whatever beauty he, the architect may achieve, will be beauty wholly in agreement with those intellectual satisfactions which derive from the command of technique and from consciousness of social usefulness."

-It is of interest to note that Circular No. I, issued by the Administrator of Works to local authorities in Great Britain has this inscription: "It is necessary in all planning schemes to consider not only the health and convenience but the future appearance of town or village.
+It is of interest to note that Circular No. 1, issued by the Administrator of Works to local authorities in Great Britain has this inscription: "It is necessary in all planning schemes to consider not only the health and convenience but the future appearance of town or village.
 Architectural advice is therefore essential.
 The value of architectural advice taken at an early stage will amply prove itself when rebuilding takes place."